Best Family Cars 2025

 Tesla Model Y

 The Model Y is undoubtedly Tesla’s best value car, because for a little more money than the Model 3 on which it’s based, you get a whole lot more space and flexibility.
 More space because it’s taller, and more flexibility because the boot is a hatchback (unlike the Model 3’s), which means the opening is huge.
 The boot volume itself is more than twice the Model 3’s too, at almost 1000 litres.
 The usual Tesla attributes apply: totally modern cabin, big battery range (up to 330 miles), immense acceleration and access to the Tesla-specific Supercharger network, which makes long trips a whole lot easier.
-Also consider: Genesis GV60 Read our expert review of the Tesla Model Y, or check out our range of used Tesla Model Y offers and new Tesla Model Y lease deals.
+It’s clear why owners voted the Model Y New Car of the Year 2024 at our New Car Awards and Tesla will be hoping the updates for 2025 will help it keep up with the competition.
+Also consider: Renault Scenic E-Tech Read our expert review of the Tesla Model Y, or check out our range of used Tesla Model Y offers and new Tesla Model Y lease deals.
+Back to top

 Honda Civic